sheldonucr/ee260_lab/lab1/README.md

 ![full custom design flow](images/fig1.png)

-_**fig. 1 full custom design flow**_
+_**Fig. 1 full custom design flow**_

 Fig. 1 shows the full custom design flow with Synopsys design tools.
 The first three parts of flow are covered in our lab1 and the rest four parts will be covered in the lab2.
 In this three parts, you design a CMOS inverter in Custom Designer, simulate the circuit in HSPICE, measure and view waveforms of simulation results in Custom Waveview.

 For the rest four parts (Lab 2), you will use Custom Designer to create a layout with given technology from Synopsys.
-IC Validator will be used to verify your design (DRC) and check if your layout matches your schematic (LVS).
+IC Validator will be used to verify your design ([DRC](https://en.wikipedia.org/wiki/Design_rule_checking)) and check if your layout matches your schematic ([LVS](https://en.wikipedia.org/wiki/Layout_Versus_Schematic)).
 In the last two steps, you can do parasitic extraction of your circuit and do simulation again.
 Finally, you can compare your simulation and post-simulation.
 This is our lab 1 and 2.
 In this tutorial, you will complete the first three steps.

 ## Part 1: Setup your design workspace

 You need to login our `storm.engr.ucr.edu` server first.
 If you do not know how to connect our server, please check out [lab1](../lab0)

-You can use your home folder (`~ or /home/[Account Name]`) or you can create new folder to have your design for this eecs168 course.
+You can use your home folder (`~ or /home/[Account Name]`, in the example, [Account Name will be `tkim` or `zsun`, you need to use your own account) or you can create new folder to have your design for this eecs168 course.
 To create your design folder you need to type followings.
 The first command let you move your home folder, and `mkdir` command is to create your folder.

 ```
 cd ~